bmurmistro/applitools-hackathon-cypress/README.md

 8. Create layout regions over dynamic content on the “Login Attempt - Success” test.
 Save these changes to the baseline.
 Be sure to enable “Auto-Maintenance: Batch” to apply to multiple tests at once.

-9. Bonus: Ignore the “password” css selector using the Applitools SDK in your eyesCheckWindow calls.
+9. Ignore the “password” css selector using the Applitools SDK in your eyesCheckWindow calls.
 (Hint, see the docs [here](https://www.npmjs.com/package/@applitools/eyes-cypress))

+10. Run an Applitools cross-browser test on a site of your choice, and apply Applitools regions to it as though you were testing it.
+Ex.
+Applying Layout regions to dynamic content, Ignore regions to areas not under test, ect.